Black Grace

 Black Grace is one of New Zealand's leading contemporary dance companies.
 Founded by Neil Ieremia in 1995, Ieremia draws from his Samoan and New Zealand roots to create innovative dance works that reach across social, cultural and generational barriers.
-Since its inception, Black Grace has changed the face of contemporary dance in Aotearoa, New Zealand.
-The work itself is highly physical, rich in the storytelling traditions of the South Pacific and expressed with raw finesse, unique beauty and power.
+Black Grace is known for being highly physical, rich in the storytelling traditions of the South Pacific.

 History

 In 1995, Neil Ieremia formed Black Grace Dance Company, debuting with a record-breaking season at Auckland's Maidment Theatre.
-Black Grace was initially made up of ten male dancers of Pacific, Māori and New Zealand heritage and stayed a strictly all-male Company until 2001.
-After working for various New Zealand choreographers, Ieremia wanted to orchestrate an environment where he and his Company members could have a ‘clean’ environment to create in - meaning this group of men, many of whom had been friends since childhood, could feel relaxed and honest.
+Black Grace was initially made up of ten male dancers of Pacific, Māori and New Zealand heritage and stayed a strictly all-male company until 2001.
+After working for various New Zealand choreographers, Ieremia wanted to orchestrate an environment where he and his company members could have a ‘clean’ environment to create in—meaning this group of men, many of whom had been friends since childhood, could feel relaxed and honest.